Basic information about Notrhern Territory

-- Eat an amazing food and buy art and craft at Mindil Sunset Market
+- Eat amazing food and buy art and craft at Mindil Sunset Market

 - Stroll along the Esplanade during high tide and hand-feed hungry fish at Aquascene.

 - Discover Darwin old town and Botanical Gardens

 - Get to know more about WWII and Oil Storage Tunnels

-- Head to Indo Pacific Marine if you want to know more about living coral and other see creatures.
+- Head to Indo Pacific Marine if you want to know more about living coral and other sea creatures.

 - Go on a Darwin Harbour sunset dinner cruise.

-- Learn about early years of the town by visiting Pioneer’s Cemetery
+- Learn about the early years of the town by visiting Pioneer’s Cemetery

-- Fannie Bay Gaol is beautifully located old prison, with lots of dark stories to tell
+- Fannie Bay Gaol is a beautifully located old prison with lots of dark stories to tell

 Darwin has a wide range of accommodation on offer.
-You can choose marina apartments, tropical tourist parks, small hotels in quiet neighborhood or backpacker house in the middle of the city.
+You can choose marina apartments, tropical tourist parks, small hotels in a quiet neighbourhood or backpacker house in the middle of the city.